LukeFarrawell/3D_OpenGL_PlayGround/README.md

 Playground for me to test and learn OpenGL.

 # What Is This?
 This is just a repository for me to upload anything I have made in 3D with OpenGL that is not related to any project, but is for learning purposes.
+Code may not be well designed in this repository.

 # Libraries Used:
 * [LWJGL3](https://www.lwjgl.org/)